Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 5850 should perform quite a bit faster than the Radeon HD 6770 1GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 5850 should perform a lot faster than the Radeon HD 6770 1GB in general. (explain)

-Pixel RateThe Radeon HD 5850 is much (about 61%) more effective at full screen anti-aliasing than the Radeon HD 6770 1GB, and also will be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon HD 5850 will be quite a bit (approximately 61%) better at full screen anti-aliasing than the Radeon HD 6770 1GB, and will be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison